People of the WAY & Jesus

 • * Ebionites *

-• A Jewish Christian group rejected the divinity of Jesus, viewed him as a righteous human and Messiah, emphasized adherence to Jewish law.
+• They were a Jewish Christian group rejecting the divinity of Jesus, viewed him as a righteous human and Messiah, emphasized adherence to Jewish law.

 • * Elcesaites / Elchasaites *